All Episodes

 I mean, the polls, they're good for one thing, but they're not the final analysis.

-Yeah, I uh this is uh something I've always believed.
+Yeah, this is something I've always believed.

 My instincts have always made me question polls.

-You know that it's just my common sense.
+You know, it's just my common sense.

-I understand that they can Scientifically quantify and analyze all they want, but I remain curious.
+I understand that they can scientifically quantify and analyze all they want, but I remain curious.

 You want to tell me that a thousand people in this country with little boxes on their TVs can tell us what millions of people are actually watching.

-Well, since the TV producers and networks and everybody accept it, then yeah, you have to if if if the TV industry, the TV broadcast industry accepts what Nielsen says, then yeah.
+Well, since the TV producers and networks and everybody accept it, then yeah.

 But I'm a bigger doubting Thomas.

-Now I don't go so far as to say, well, I don't have one of those boxes, never pulled me.
+Now, I don't go so far as to say, well, I don't have one of those boxes, never pulled me.

 I don't do that.

-I mean, I'm not I'm not that big a lughead, but I do have questions about how 1,000 people can be collected and chosen in a way that statistically unequivocally represents an audience of 200 million Americans watching television.
+But I do have questions about how 1,000 people can be collected and chosen in a way that statistically, unequivocally represents an audience of 200 million Americans watching television.

-That's that's I've heard that analogy that one drop of blood can tell a scientist everything going on in your body.
+Yeah, well, I know that's that's I've heard that analogy that one drop of blood can tell a scientist everything going on in your body.

 Okay, well, fine.

-You remember the 1994 election?
+You remember the 1994?

-You Republicans and your circular fire, you know what I'll tell you what what ticks me off as much as anything about what's going on right now.
+You know, I'll tell you what, what ticks me off as much as anything about what's going on right now.

-Let me let me just launch here.
+Let me just launch here.

 The Republican Party simply does not know how to win and doesn't know what to do when they do win.